Driving Home for Christmas: Recording

 Rea never planned to write a Christmas song.
-It was several years later that while testing pianos with keyboard player Max Middleton he found a tune that fit the lyrics.
+It was some years later, while testing pianos with keyboard player Max Middleton, Rea improvised a tune in a Count Basie style.
+Someone suggested he write it down, and he found that the melody fit the lyrics he had written for "Driving Home for Christmas".
 Initially, it was released as a B-side (to the 1986 single "Hello Friend") but afterwards was re-recorded with strings.
 Middleton played the distinctive jazzy intro, and together they produced a typical 1950s Christmas carol-type arrangement.

 Music video

 A video clip was broadcast on 23 December 1986 by Dutch pop music TV show TopPop, interspersed with stock footage of the motorways around Hilversum.

 In 2009, 21 years after the song was first released, an original video was made in aid of Shelter; all proceeds from digital download were donated to the charity.
-The celebrities who featured in the video were Mike Read, David Hamilton, Martin Shaw, Kristian Digby, Gail Porter, Lizzie Cundy, Ewen MacIntosh, Carol Decker, Giles Vickers-Jones, and Lionel Blair.
+The celebrities who feature in the video are Mike Read, David Hamilton, Martin Shaw, Kristian Digby, Gail Porter, Lizzie Cundy, Ewen MacIntosh, Carol Decker, Giles Vickers-Jones, and Lionel Blair.
 On the project, Rea stated: "I wanted to do something special this Christmas and what better way than to help keep a roof over people's heads when they need it most – at Christmas.
 By teaming up with Shelter we can hopefully make a difference".